LinkedLists/Keytar-Hero/README.md

 ```
 ### Note Collision

-To check for note collision, an event listener is tied to each number key on `keydown`  which calls `checkCollisionDown` to see if the note is inbounds of its target.
+To check for note collision, an event listener is tied to each number key on `keydown`  which calls `checkCollisionDown` to see if the note is in bounds of its target.

 ```js
   handleKeyDown(e) {